Home « Assessment Tool «

 Summary of Relevant Psychometric Research

-This assessment has received the Assessment Rating of "B – Reliability and/or Validity Level Above Face Validity Demonstrated" based on the published, peer-reviewed research available.
-The assessment must have 1 or more published, peer-reviewed studies that demonstrated that the measure is reliable and valid.
-Please see the Assessment Rating Scale for more information.
+This tool has received the Measurement Tools Rating of "B – Psychometrics Demonstrated" based on the published, peer-reviewed research available.
+The tool must have 1 published, peer-reviewed study that has established the measure’s psychometrics (e.g., reliability and validity, sensitivity and specificity, etc.).
+Please see the Measurement Tools Rating Scale for more information.

 Edleson, J. L., Shin, N., & Johnson Armendariz, K. K. (2007).
 Measuring children's exposure to domestic violence: The development and testing of the Child Exposure to Domestic Violence (CEDV) Scale.
 Children and Youth Services Review, 30, 502-521.